 FOXBORO — Tom Brady, take a bow.

-Not for the Patriots’ performance last night and potential matchup with Peyton Manning and the Denver Broncos next Sunday, though that will be memorable and worth a bow.
+And not simply for the big win last night, 43-22, and potential matchup with Peyton Manning and the Denver Broncos next Sunday, though that will be memorable and worth a bow.

-It all started, at least the old school part, in late February when details of Brady’s new contract were released.
-Five years were added on for $57 million, including $30 million guaranteed, with the last three years at $9 million per.
+It all started, at least the “old school” part, in late February when details of Brady’s new contract were released.
+Five years were added on for $57 million, including $30 million guaranteed, with the last three years for $9 million per (not a misprint!).

 Among football players at his level, that is chump change, particularly the last three years.
 We all thought that new deal meant more money finally for his best buddy, Wes Welker.